LukaTV939/OpenSteamClient/README.md

 - [ ] Backend stuff:
   - [x] (optional) JITEngine classgen with fields
   - [x] Callback system
-    - [ ] Make more performant
+    - [ ] Make more performant and de-spaghettify
-      - Chokes pretty badly right now with the HTML rendering
+      - Chokes a bit right now with the HTML rendering
   - [ ] Misc code cleanups
   - [ ] Fix TODO:s and BLOCKER:s
   - [x] Callresult system for non-callback results (needed for steamwebhelper/chromehtml/storepages)